MohammedAsfad/Pothole-Detection/README.md

 Step 2: Preparing Pre-Segmented Images
         1. Prepare the Dataset:
-          Ensure you have a dataset with pre-segmented images.
+          Ensure you have a dataset with pre-segmented images.Download the dataset from "Roboflow or Kaggle".
 These should include:
           Images of potholes that you’ve pre-segmented.
           Labels in YOLO format (text files where each line corresponds to a detected object in the image).
         2. Data Structure: Organize the dataset folder in the following structure: